AckerlyXu/heima/articles/media-services/media-services-frequently-asked-questions.md

 Q: Can I use Azure CDN with Live Streaming?

-A: Media Services supports integration with Azure CDN.
+A: Media Services supports integration with Azure CDN (for more information, see [How to Manage Streaming Endpoints in a Media Services Account](media-services-portal-manage-streaming-endpoints.md)).
 You can use Live streaming with CDN.
 Azure Media Services provides Smooth Streaming, HLS and MPEG-DASH outputs.
 All these formats use HTTP for transferring data and get benefits of HTTP caching.
 In live streaming actual video/audio data is divided to fragments and this individual fragments get cached in CDN.
 Only data needs to be refreshed is the manifest data.
 CDN periodically refreshes manifest data.

 Q: Does Azure Media services support storing images?

 A: If you are just looking to store JPEG or PNG images, you should keep those in Azure Blob Storage.
 There is no benefit to putting them in your Media Services account unless you want to keep them associated with your Video or Audio Assets.
 Or if you might have a need to use the images as overlays in the video encoder.Media Encoder Standard supports overlaying images on top of videos, and that is what it lists JPEG and PNG as supported input formats.
-For more information, see [Creating Overlays](./media-services-advanced-encoding-with-mes.md#overlay).
+For more information, see [Creating Overlays](media-services-advanced-encoding-with-mes.md#overlay).

 Q: How can I copy assets from one Media Services account to another.